Las Vegas CityLife: History

 The precursor to CityLife was a publication called the Las Vegas New Times.
 Started in September 1992, Las Vegas New Times was quickly sold to Wick Communications, also known as Las Vegas Press, which published three newspapers in the Las Vegas area - the Las Vegas Business Press, Las Vegas CityLife and the Las Vegas Senior Press.
 On August 1, 1996, the Las Vegas New Times' name was changed to Las Vegas CityLife to avoid legal conflicts with another publication, the Phoenix New Times.
 Rod Smith published CityLife from August 1998 to January 2002.

 Over the course of the newspaper's history, two large Las Vegas casino corporations, the MGM and Station Casinos, pulled their advertising because of news stories about their properties and managers which the businesses felt were condemnatory.
 Rod Smith, the publisher at the time, called the actions of the MGM, in particular, "petty private censorship."

 In March 2004, Portland-based designer Kat Topaz redesigned the CityLife logo and layout to give the publication an updated feel.
 The current design is the work of Maureen Adamo.

 The offices of CityLife were housed alongside the Las Vegas Review-Journal building, at 1111 W. Bonanza Road, Las Vegas, NV, 89106.
 Formerly, the paper was located on Pama Lane in Green Valley, Henderson, and before that, on Wynn Road near Chinatown, Las Vegas.
+The publication was owned by Stephens Media Group but was initially owned by Wick Communications.
+Its primary competitors were Scope Magazine (first published in April 1992), Las Vegas Weekly (which emerged in 1998 after a majority interest in Scope Magazine was sold to Daniel Greenspun in 1996) and Vegas Seven (founded in 2010).